 The company acquired the Monte Redondo Windfarm and Laja hydroelectric power plant that combined represent 82 MW.
 After this purchase, the company's renewable energy installed capacity rose to 156 MW.
 ENGIE Energia Chile also renegotiated the PPA with Minera Centinela as part of its PPA decarbonization program.
 In addition, it received a US\$125 million "green loan" from the International Development Bank (IDB), the first of its kind, that will be used to fund the construction of the Calama Windfarm.
-In November, ENGIE LATAM S.A., the majority shareholder in ENGIE Energia Chile S.A., acquired company, thus increasing its total equity interest to its equity interest by 7.23%.
+In November, ENGIE LATAM S.A., the majority shareholder in ENGIE

+Energia Chile S.A., acquired 76,155,000 shares in the company, thus increasing its equity interest by 7.23%.
+This transaction brought its total equity interest to 59.99%.